calcom/cal.com/README.md

 ### Good First Issues

-We have a list of [good first issues](https://github.com/calcom/cal.com/labels/✅%20good%20first%20issue) that contain bugs which have a relatively limited scope.
+We have a list of [help wanted](https://github.com/orgs/calcom/projects/1/views/25) that contain small features and bugs which have a relatively limited scope.
 This is a great place to get started, gain experience, and get familiar with our contribution process.

 ## Integrations